Enigmatic-Smile/docs/stream/sdks/react-native/reference.md

 })
 ```

-Parameter:
-- a card verification choice, as expressed by the cardholder.
+The parameter is a card verification choice, as expressed by the cardholder.
 Possible values:
 - `Fidel.CardVerificationChoice.onTheSpot`: It means that the cardholder acknowledges that the verification token can be accessed and card verification can be done on the spot.
 - `Fidel.CardVerificationChoice.delegatedToThirdParty`: The cardholder acknowledges that the verification token cannot be accessed and card verification cannot be done on the spot.
 A third party entity must be involved to verify the card.